B-AJ-Amar/RecPix/README.md

 # RecPix
-RecPix is a web application developed using Express and Neo4j, aimed at providing users with a personalized and intelligent photo recommendation experience.
+RecPix is a web application developed using Express ,React and Neo4j, aimed at providing users with a personalized and intelligent photo recommendation experience.

 ⚠️ **Note: Under Development**

-RecPix is a project initiated to apply and enhance my knowledge of graph databases, particularly Neo4j, and to learn the ins and outs of web development using the Express.js framework.
+"RecPix is a project initiated to apply and enhance my knowledge of graph databases, particularly Neo4j.
+It serves as an opportunity to learn new technologies (Express.js and React) and further advance my skills in web development."

+## Technologies Used
+- React: A JavaScript library for building user interfaces.
+- Express: A minimal and flexible Node.js web application framework.
+- Neo4j: A graph database management system.

 ## Features